redis/redis-doc/commands/setbit.md

 **Warning**: When setting the last possible bit (_offset_ equal to 2^32 -1) and the string value stored at _key_ does not yet hold a string value, or holds a small string value, Redis needs to allocate all intermediate memory which can block the server for some time.
-On a 2010 Macbook Pro, setting bit number 2^32 -1 (512MB allocation) takes ~300ms, setting bit number 2^30 -1 (128MB allocation) takes ~80ms, setting bit number 2^28 -1 (32MB allocation) takes ~30ms and setting bit number 2^26 -1 (8MB allocation) takes ~8ms.
+On a 2010 MacBook Pro, setting bit number 2^32 -1 (512MB allocation) takes ~300ms, setting bit number 2^30 -1 (128MB allocation) takes ~80ms, setting bit number 2^28 -1 (32MB allocation) takes ~30ms and setting bit number 2^26 -1 (8MB allocation) takes ~8ms.
 Note that